env0-labs/env0.game/README.md

 ### Acts

-Each `actX` folder contains (or will contain) a self-contained module
+Each `actX` folder contains a self-contained module that:
-that:

 - Implements `IActModule`
 - Owns its own behavior and state transitions